JensSchouten/ExternshipHelmholtz/README.md

 These scripts were used in the externship project of Jens Schouten at the HelmholtzZentrum in Munich, titled: Classification of blood cells in acute lymphoblastic leukemia using convolutional neural networks.
 This work has been done using the ALL-IDB dataset of Labati et al. [1].

 Below some explanation of the different scripts is given.
-All scripts were created using Python 3.
+The networks were trained on a Nvidia GeForce GTX TITAN X GPU with Python version 3.5, keras version 2.2.4 and tensorflow-GPU version 1.4.0.

 ## Linear CNN scripts
 ### Cross_Validation_Splits.py